Richard Cadette: Brentford

 Cadette moved back to London to sign for Third Division club Brentford in July 1988 for an £80,000 fee.
 Brought in by manager Steve Perryman to form a strike partnership with Gary Blissett, Cadette hit the ground running, top scoring with 17 goals in the 1988–89 season, before having his season cut short by injury in March 1989.
 He featured in Brentford's run to the quarter-finals of the FA Cup, which ended in a 4–0 defeat to giants Liverpool, with Cadette hitting the post with a chance which could have put the Bees 1–0 up.

 The arrival of Dean Holdsworth up front for the 1989–90 season and the change to route one tactics pushed Cadette out of contention.
 Out of favour at, Cadette joined Second Division strugglers Bournemouth on loan until the end of the 1989–90 season in March 1990.
 He scored one goal in 8 appearances.
 Cadette rejected a move to a Dutch Eerste Divisie club during the 1990 off-season and stayed at Griffin Park on a weekly contract.
 He scored seven goals from 39 appearances in the 1990–91 season, which was ended after he underwent knee surgery in April 1991.

 Cadette was offered a new contract in the 1991 off-season, but again turned it down to remain on a weekly arrangement.
 He began the 1991–92 season up front alongside Holdsworth, but fell behind Blissett in the pecking order in October 1991 and departed Griffin Park in January 1992.
 Cadette made 123 appearances and scored 31 goals in 3 1/2 years with Brentford.
 Looking back in 2005, Cadette revealed that despite his differences with manager Phil Holder (who had been promoted from Steve Perryman's assistant in 1990), he appreciated the support he received from the fans.

 Falkirk

 Cadette joined Scottish League Premier Division club Falkirk for a £50,000 fee in January 1992, linking up with former Brentford teammates Tony Parks and Eddie May.
-He had a successful two and a half years with the club, winning the 1993–94 Scottish Challenge Cup (scoring in the final after being famously attacked by manager Jim Jefferies at half time) and the First Division title, which secured an immediate return to the top-flight.
+He quickly became a fan favorite at the Bairns, due to his goalscoring form.
+Cadette had a successful two and a half years with the club, winning the 1993–94 Scottish Challenge Cup (scoring in the final after being famously attacked by manager Jim Jefferies at half time) and the First Division title, which secured an immediate return to the top-flight.
 He departed Brockville Park in October 1994, after a spell which Jim Jefferies described as "phenomenal".